NicodemusGurion/nicodemusgurion.github.io/islam/01-allah.md

 You can never have a close relationship with the god of Islam as a child to a father, you can only be a slave to a master.
 If this is true, then the universe is bleak indeed.

-## The best Muslims can hope for us to be slaves
+## The best Muslims can hope for is to be slaves

 [Surah 19:88-93](https://quran.com/19/88-93)